Irshad Manji: Views

 Manji has received numerous death threats because of her views.
 While living in Toronto, she had the windows of her home fitted with bullet-proof glass for security.
 Manji has been described as a Quranist.

 In an interview with The Jerusalem Post, describing her political leanings, Manji said, "I'm not left-wing, I'm not right-wing.
 I'm post-wing".
 She has criticized the argument that US wars inspire Islamic extremism.
-Manji initially supported the United States' wars in Iraq and Afghanistan, and the George W. Bush administration's War on Terror.
+Manji initially supported the United States' wars in Iraq and Afghanistan, and the George W. Bush administration's war on terror.
 By 2006, her views toward the war in Iraq had become highly critical of the Bush government.
 On Iraq, she said she "thought the Oval Office had information that was taken into account when it made decisions."
 She also said, "I have been openly questioning our work in Afghanistan and the implications of it."

-She argues that Palestinians face two occupations: one imposed by the Hamas on women and LGBT people and the other by the Israeli forces in all of Palestine.
+She argues that Palestinians face two occupations: one imposed by Hamas on women and LGBT people and the other by the Israeli forces in all of Palestine.